 There are several advantages to the dual degree program.
-The primary advantage is that the university will provide a more comprehensive education to the next generation of CJ professionals/administrators.
+The primary advantage is that the university will provide a more comprehensive education to the next generation of CCJ professionals/administrators.
 Given the close links between the two degree programs, it is possible to provide the education associated with both degrees in less class time.
-The dual degree program keeps the core elements of each program and allows students to choose their electives from criminal justice courses and public administration courses.
+The dual degree program keeps the core elements of each program and allows students to choose their electives from criminology and criminal justice courses and public administration courses.
 With this plan, students take the core of both programs and choose those electives that best suit their career and personal goals.

 Students pursuing the joint degree program must apply separately and be admitted to each of the programs.
 It is possible for students currently admitted to one program to apply after admission to the other.
+Students interested in the joint degree program may declare a concentration.

 The MPA and MCJ Program Directors serve as advisors for this program.
 Interested applicants should consult one of the Program Directors before applying.